dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 Note: For visualization, graphical charts are generated and will open in a new window, where the user can zoom in and out, and save the image as a .png.
-All of these graphics windows must be closed for the (q)uit option to work.
-(Otherwise, use Ctrl-C to stop the program).

 Note: When it shows `Conductivity (?S/cm)`, this is simply because Command Prompt does not recognize the